Vivd1102/Restaurant_app/README.md

 ## Author : Vivek Deshmukh
 # Restaurant App

-A Meals Recipe app which will allow user to traverse though list of menus items based on regios and add items to favourite's, search a food item.

-## Features
-- Meals search
-- Favorite Screen for Meals recipe added as favorites.
-- Settings screen
-- Detailed Meal Recipe screen.
-- look up the meals recipe by category

 ## Getting Started

 This project is a starting point for a Flutter application.